Skip to Content

 Instructions

-- Peel the garlic cloves and give them a gentle crush the the heel of your hand.
+• Peel the garlic cloves and give them a gentle crush with the heel of your hand.

-- Remove the thyme, then transfer to a blender and blitz until very smooth.
+• Remove and discard the thyme, then transfer the soup to a blender and blitz until very smooth.
 You can pass this through a fine mesh sieve back into the pan to make it even smoother.

-- Pour in the cream and gently reaheat the soup, have a taste and add salt if required, then stir through the white pepper.
-If the soup is a little thick you can let it down with a litle milk.
+• Pour in the cream and gently reheat the soup, have a taste and add salt if required, then stir through the white pepper.
+If the soup is too thick, you can let it down with a litle milk.

 Paul